Ganesha2282882/blang/README.md

 ```bash
 # pacstall -I blang-git
 ```
 Be aware, answer `n` to the prompt for removing build depends.
+If you answer `y`, it will remove core system components.
 ### Other distros/macOS
 To build it, mark the `build1` file executable.